 Protected Zones and Restrictions

 Two areas are protected in different ways under the WsPA.
 Within 400 feet of the reservoirs and 200 feet of tributaries and surface waters (the "Primary Protection Zone"), any alteration is prohibited.
 "Alteration" includes a variety of activities, such as construction, excavation, grading, paving, and dumping.
 Generation, storage, disposal or discharge of pollutants is also prohibited in the Primary Zone.

-DCR has collobarated with MassGIS to create an on-line viewer of Watershed Protection Act protection zones.
-Click here for the MassGIS website.
+DCR has collaborated with MassGIS to create an on-line viewer of Watershed Protection Act protection zones.
+Click here for the Office of Geographic Information (MassGIS) website.
 Please note that compliance with the WsPA is the property owner's responsibility.
 DCR encourages you to contact the appropriate field office if you intend to build on, or otherwise alter, a piece of property in the watershed system.

 There are a number of exemptions to the restrictions under WsPA.
 The most common are:

 - Uses, structures and facilities lawfully existing as of July 1, 1992;

 - Construction of a single-family dwelling on an existing vacant lot;